-Rosa Ortez Cruz has been living in a sanctuary in Chapel Hill for eleven months, to avoid deportation while appealing her asylum claim in federal courts.
+Rosa Ortez Cruz has been living in a sanctuary in Chapel Hill for eleven months, to avoid deportation while appealing her asylum claim in a federal court.
 Between hope and despair, her life now unfolds in a restricted perimeter, part of a growing church sanctuary movement.

 By Sarah R. Champagne

 “I’ll be here anyway, just come,” she said.
-Just in case it was not obvious.
+Just in case I could be confused.
 Since April 10th, 2018, this mother of four children has not gone out much outside, much less ventured outside of the Church of Reconciliation’s property.

-At the end of March 2018, her life changed in a flash after her asylum claim was denied.
-She received a deportation order on the 23rd.
+At the end of March 2018, her life changed in a flash after being placed in deportation proceedings.
+She received the order on the 23rd.
 Two weeks later, ICE raids resulted in 25 to 40 arrests in North Carolina, which scared her further.
 “I am really afraid to go back to Honduras, so I wanted to do everything I could to stay.”

+Before taking sanctuary, Rosa saw some of her friends and coworker being deported.
 ICE rather calls these arrests “targeted enforcement operation.”
-Since Rosa has decided to live in the Church of Reconciliation in Chapel Hill, ICE has deported more than 95,000 immigrants from the interior of the country (not at the border), according to its annual report.
+Since she has decided to live in the Church of Reconciliation in Chapel Hill, ICE has deported more than 95,000 immigrants from the interior of the country (not at the border), according to its annual report.
 Among all the people deported, either from the interior or at the border, 57% were convicted criminals, writes ICE.
 The rest, 43%, were not criminals, but most often targeted because of immigration violations.

 ICE removed more than 95,000 aliens from the interior of the countryICE by the numbers 2018

-Others are targeted even though they comply with mandatory check-ins, sometimes waiting for their case to be heard, says Church World Service (CWS).
-This organization has helped the response to these policies by supporting an emerging movement of churches, says Jennie Bell, community organizer for CWS.
+Other people are targeted even though they comply with mandatory check-ins, sometimes waiting for their case to be heard, says Church World Service (CWS).
+The organization is supporting the movement of churches engaged in sanctuary, says says Jennie Bell, community organizer for CWS.

-Rosa Ortez Cruz has traffic violations playing against her.
-She crossed the border in 2002 to flee domestic violence.
-Her ex-partner stabbed her in the stomach and she decided it was better to go.
-She was then 20 years old.
+Rosa Ortez Cruz crossed the border in 2002 to flee domestic violence after her ex-partner stabbed her in the stomach.
+She was 20 years old.
 Now 37, Rosa says she had no idea of her options: “I came here like everybody else, with other people, riding trains or buses.
-But I just never knew I had the option to ask for asylum.
-And now the judge reproaches that I didn’t ask it straight away when I arrived.”
+But I just never knew I had the option to ask for asylum.”

 Only about 20% of all Honduran asylum demands get accepted.
-Honduras has no declared armed conflict but seems to be at war with itself, consistently showing violent death rates as high as war-torn countries.
+Honduras has no declared armed conflict but consistently shows violent death rates as high as war-torn countries.
 What difference does it make?
-The asylum acceptance rate is much higher for countries like Afghanistan and Iraq.
+The asylum acceptance rate is much higher for countries officially at war like Afghanistan and Iraq.
 Honduras is also an infamous champion of crime against women, with one woman being murdered every 16 hours in 2016.

-Migrants from Honduras also made headlines in October when president Trump virulently responded to the upcoming of a group.
-He sent 5,000 troops to the southern American border, accusing terrorists to hide in their ranks.
+Migrants from Honduras made headlines in October 2018 when president Trump virulently responded to the upcoming of a group.
+He sent 5,000 troops to the Southern border, accusing terrorists to hide in their ranks.
 “I think that everything that Trump does will just make more money for criminal gangs because they will still smuggle people.
-So they will only ask for more money to immigrants,” thinks Ortez Cruz.
+So they will only ask for more money to immigrants,” says Ortez Cruz.